geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/dcgan.md

         return total_loss
 ```

-Here, <i>fe.Network</i> takes series of operators and here we feed our model in the ModelOp with inputs and outputs.
-Also, group our model with the loss functions that we defined earlier
+`fe.Network` takes series of operators.
+Here we pass our models wrapped into `ModelOps` along with our loss functions and some update rules:

 ```python